14-20 May 1917

 afternoon in which workmen and extremists participated.

-(Witness to Revolution: The Russian Revolution Diary and Letters of J. Butler Wright, London 2002)
+( Witness to Revolution: The Russian Revolution Diary and Letters of J. Butler Wright

 19 May